j0rges/flappy-bird-ai/README.md

 You will be able to find it in [http://localhost:8080/flappyBird.html](http://localhost:8080/flappyBird.html).
 Note that I have only tested it on Chrome, so
 I can't make any promises about other browsers.

-Once the page has loaded, press the space bar to start the game and subsequently to jump.
-You can use the key 'p' to pause the game and then resume by pressing either the space bar or 'p' again.
-After you lose just press the space bar to start again.
+If you want to play yourself, choose start and press space bar to start the game.
+You can press 'p' to pause the game, and press it again to resume.
+Once you die you can press the space bar to start again.

-Alternatively, instead of pressing the space bar to start, you can press any other key to start the first generation of AI players.
-Once they all die, press any key except the space bar again to start the next generation.
-You can always play yourself by pressing space bar once a generation has died.
+Alternatively, if you choose to train the ai, simply press space bar to start the first generation and when a generation dies press the space bar again to start the next generation.

 ## Tests

-There isn't really any tests yet, but I plan to use [Jest](https://jestjs.io/) to do some simple unit testing.
+I use [Jest](https://jestjs.io/) to do some simple unit testing, they aren't very thorough, please don't look at them.
 The tests are located in './tests' and can be run as follows:

 ```bash
 node --experimental-vm-modules node_modules/.bin/jest